Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 A software development kit that enables users to create unique data connectors that link with R advanced analytics, Python, JavaScript, D3, GIS providers, and more will enable users to expand access to even more external sources.

-Use pre-built grids, graphs, charts, and map templates together with sophisticated user controls and outside integrations to quickly create useful dashboards.
+Use pre-built grids, graphs, charts, and map templates, sophisticated user controls, and outside integrations to quickly create useful dashboards.

 Increase flexibility and visibility into your organization’s overall insights by operationalizing data lakes with the help of analytics.